 Over the years, several studies have shown that animal friends not only make us happy, they also reduce the risk of heart disease, lower stress levels, ease anxiety and contribute positively to our overall health.
 If you’re thinking of getting a pet to train and love, here are some of the ways your new family member can help boost your health.

 Your dog’s not the only one who should get excited for walks: In a study of 5,200 Japanese adults, dog owners were 54 percent more likely to get the recommended amount of daily physical activity than non-owners.
 Dog owners are also less likely to develop heart disease because of their activity levels.

 There’s nothing better after a long day than cuddles with your cat or dog (or rabbit, or turtle—you get the idea).
 In fact, simply picking up a pet instantly reduces anxiety levels.
-In one particular study, even participants who initially said they weren’t animal lovers saw reduced anxiety after petting an animal.
+Even across different attitudes towards animals, participants saw reduced anxiety after petting a creature.

 For the elderly, pets can prevent loneliness and depression.
 In a 2016 study, elderly people who were given crickets (yes, crickets) to look after in a cage became less depressed after eight weeks versus their cricket-less peers.
 The act of caring for another living creature, be it crickets or kitties, seems to make a significant difference in peoples’ moods and happiness levels.

-Horses have long been used for therapeutic purposes.
+Horses have long been used for therapy.
 In children, simply grooming and leading a horse around has been shown to reduce PTSD symptoms.
 Just the repetitive act of petting a kitten, bunny or puppy with soft fur is known to bring calm to kids and adults alike.

 Check with your local humane society or rescue shelter to see what pets they have available that may be a good fit for you, your family and your lifestyle.
-Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend tonight for all they add to your life—and Happy National Pet Month!
+Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend for all they add to your life—and health!